sobjornstad/tabularium/docs/manual.md

 to Nearby Entry**, to search for it.
 (If you want to go back to where you were afterwards, you can choose **Go → Back**.)

-You can press **Alt+N** to focus the Nearby area, and the arrow keys to select a difference occurrence from the list.
+You can press **Alt+N** to focus the Nearby area, and the arrow keys to select a different occurrence from the list.

 ## The Limits area